Monopole Floer homology for codimension-3 Riemannian foliation: Examples

-The space of broken trajectories $\check M^+_z([\mfa],[\mfb])$ can be identified by manifold model.
+The space of broken trajectories $\check M^+_z([\mfa],[\mfb])$ can be identified with the manifold model.
 This space is still compact for fixed $[\mfa]$, $[\mfb]$ and $z$ as in \cite[Theorem 16.1.3]{KM}.
 We apply the same arguments of \cite[Section 20-Section 25]{KM} or of the previous section to establish the following theorem.

 \begin{thm} Let $\Gamma$ be any local system of abelian groups on $\mcB^\sigma(Y,\mfs)$ and let $(Y,\mfs)$ be a closed oriented $3$-orbifold as above.
 Suppose that the the formula \eqref{formula-orbifold} holds for each non-degenerate critical point.
 Then we construct the basic monopole Floer homologies